 Where do I go?

-9:30 Service–Multipurpose room (AKA Big Room) This service features the contemporary music of our Praise band, led by Raphael Starr.
+This service features the contemporary music of our Praise band, led by Raphael Starr.
 We meet in the Big Room, just inside the main entrance to the building.
 We sit at round tables throughout the big room.
 There is a varying number of people who attend this service.
 It is a medium to large gathering each week.
-Roger Gardner leads the preaching ministry.
+Roger Gardner, Greg Boyland, and Raphael Starr lead the preaching ministry.

-Youth Group (5 p.m.
-Sundays) across “A” Street in the Cave.
-If you are entering the building, turn around and cross the street. **They are temporarily meeting in the community room of the main building while the Cave undergoes a small renovation.**
+The Youth Group meets at 5 p.m. on Sundays across “A” Street in the Cave.
+If you are entering the building, turn around and cross the street.

 Some Bible studies happen in the community room.